 To the untrained eye, hail damage can likely go unnoticed and result in more damage to your structure over time.
 The picture to the left is not from the “Where is Waldo comic” it is to show how subtle hail damage can be to someone who has never seen hail damage.
 Hopefully this article will be help you determine if there is indeed roof damage to your home as a result of hail damage.

-One of the tale-tale signs of roof damage is the presence of hail damage to a home is black granuals from your shingles in your downspout gutters or heavily present where the downspouts terminate at the ground level.
+One of the tale-tale signs of roof damage is the presence of hail damage to a home is the granuals from your shingles gathering in your downspout gutters or heavily present where the downspouts terminate at the ground level.
 This is a good indication that the granuals from your shingles have been struck free and have washed down and off your roof into the gutters.

 Another thing to look for is the actual gutters themselves.
 If you notice dents in your gutters after a hail storm then the chances are really good that your roof has also suffered the same impact from this hail damage.
 Common sense would speak to the fact that hail does not descriminate between gutters and roofs.
 Get it checked.